What insects start with O? Insects are complex organisms with their biology and behavior.

 9. Oak Webworm

-This is the next on our list of insects that start with O. The Oak Webworm (Archips argyrospila) is a small moth whose larvae cover the edges of oak leaves with silk webs.
+This is the next insect on our list that starts with O. The Oak Webworm (Archips argyrospila) is a small moth whose larvae cover the edges of oak leaves with silk webs.

 Oak Webworm larvae feed on the leaves beneath the webbing, causing significant injury that can result in the tree’s defoliation.